ChemicalWonders/rshell/README.md

 * typing 'what' in the the terminal make it do something weird. not sure what's going on
 * sometimes the exit command needs to be entered a few times before exiting.
 * tabbing does not autocomplete the file or command name.

+###ls: Bugs

+* When you try a different path, -R does not work.
+* Spacing is different from original shell
+* Colors are weird, but background color is not working